pvarsh/urban_sensing/README.md

 - Juan Medina
 - Peter Varshavsky

+## Button IO

+Using [this](http://razzpisampler.oreilly.com/ch07.html) Raspberry Pi Cookbook tutorial.
+See [this image](http://www.megaleecher.net/sites/default/files/images/raspberry-pi-rev2-gpio-pinout.jpg) for Raspberry Pi 2 pin layout.

-# Notes on RPi setup
+## Notes on RPi setup

 ### SSH Agent forwarding
 Add this to your `~/.ssh/config` to forward your SSH Agent to your RPi.
 This allows you to ssh into GitHub and other servers using your laptop's private keys without storing them on RPi.